cluo/vigor/README.md

 Vigor is a [Neovim](https://neovim.io/) plugin for writing Go programs.

 Vigor is a work in progress.
-More functionality and documentation is coming soon.

 ### Install